TritonDataCenter/sdc-manta/docs/man/man1/manta-adm.md

   Emit verbose log to LOGFILE.
 The special string "stdout" causes output to be emitted to the program's stdout.

+Commands that make changes support:

+`-n, --dryrun`
+  Print what changes would be made without actually making them.

+`-y, --confirm`
+  Bypass all confirmation prompts.

 **Important note for programmatic users:** Except as noted below, the output format for this command is subject to change at any time.
 The only subcommands whose output is considered committed are: